 Do your part and help break the chain of transmission.
 Practice social and physical distancing.
 Stay at least 6ft.
 (2m. apart) from other people to help limit the spread of COVID-19.

 How Newmarket is prepared

-	The Town continues to work closely with York Region Health to monitor for cases of COVID-19 (formerly known as the novel coronavirus) in Newmarket.
+The Town continues to work closely with York Region Health to monitor for cases of COVID-19 in Newmarket.
 York Region Health is also collaborating with local hospitals, emergency services and other health agencies to ensure prompt reporting and follow up of all individuals who may require testing for COVID-19.